getoutreach/devbase/rfcs/1-declarative-configuration.md

 Configuration would live in the root of repository consuming `devbase`, in `.devbase`.

-Each configuration file would match the relevant `mage <target>` target, e.g.
+Each configuration file would match the relevant `make <target>` target, e.g.

 ```bash
 $ ls .devbase